tetherless-world/whyis/docker/README.md

 ## Common concerns

-All of the whyis images mount two directories from the host in the `docker-compose.yml` files:
+All of the whyis images mount directories from the host in the `docker-compose.yml` files:

 * `/data` for persistent storage, mounted as `/data` in the container
-* `apps`, the parent directory of the current whyis checkout, as `/apps` in the container

 On Mac OS X you must allow Docker to mount these directories by going into Docker's Preferences -> File Sharing and adding their absolute paths.
 For example:

 * Add `/data` assuming you have a `/data` directory on your host
-* Add `/apps` assuming you have checked out whyis at `/apps/whyis`

 ## Monolithic image